 To protect you from Coronavirus, we are now offering a quick easy REMOTE intake process.
 Get our team of attorneys working on your case immediately without risk.
 HIDE

 The selfish actions of some businesses only make this serious situation even worse for countless workers, families, and the members of our society who are most vulnerable to the deadly virus.
 As a result, coronavirus lawsuits are on the rise.
+To learn more about your legal options, contact our COVID-19 Coronavirus Lawsuit Lawyers at Console and Associates P.C.

 The coronavirus pandemic has caused tragedy and chaos across the globe.
 To date, it has caused more than 1.5 million confirmed cases worldwide and upwards of 88,000 deaths – and those numbers are still on the rise, as the outbreak continues to devastate the United States and other nations.